 What is Appointment Tracking?

 PoliteMail’s Appointment Tracking allows users to use PoliteMail features in scheduling meetings in Outlook’s Calendar.
 Appointment Tracking is only available with Outlook 2016 and newer.
 In addition, all recipients must have trust with the sending server.
+Furthermore, the user must have the PoliteMail server selected under the Server Connection window when logging in.
+If you have send through Outbox selected, the PoliteMail flag will not appear.
 With Appointment Tracking a user can:

 • Track Outlook Appointment items